 - Promote scientific, cultural and educational exchange between China and Canada

-- Leverage ACCP member’s network for the scholar and student exchanges between Chinese University and University of Alberta
+- Leverage the ACCP members network to aid scholar and student exchanges between Chinese Universities and the University of Alberta

 - Provide and protect the best benefits for ACCP members